Essential norms of pointwise multipliers in the non-algebraic setting: Main results

 This section is a main part of our work.
-Since the title of this paragraph is basically self-explanatory, so let's stop at the following remark, which we will use repeatedly without making any explicit reference to it: Since
+Since the title of this paragraph does not leave much room for guesswork, so let us stop at the following remark, which we will use repeatedly without making any explicit reference to it.
+In view of

-so the multiplication operator $M_{\lambda}$ belongs to some operator ideal, say $\mathscr{I}$, if, and only if, the same can be said about the multiplication operator $M_{\abs{\lambda}}$.
+the multiplication operator $M_{\lambda}$ belongs to some operator ideal, say $\mathscr{I}$, if, and only if, the same can be said about the multiplication operator $M_{\abs{\lambda}}$.